 If a newborn does not pass the screening, it is acceptable to repeat the screening during the same session using the same technology one time, especially in cases when the screening conditions are not optimal either due to timing, noise conditions, or state of newborn.

-Yes, a complete rescreening on both ears is recommended, even if only one ear failed the initial screening (JCIH 2007).
+Yes, complete rescreening on both ears is recommended, even if only one ear failed the initial screening (JCIH 2019).

 The person performing the hearing screening should give the parents the following information in clear, non-technical terms and in the native language of the family.